ajaygrao/movie_lens_delta/Readme.md

 * Path to the directory where all input csv are stored
 * Path where the delta table needs to be stored

-Note: input files are read based on names prefix from given directory So please store them as movies*.csv, ratings*.csv and tags*.csv respectively
+Note: input files are read based on names from given directory So please store them as movies.csv, ratings.csv and tags.csv respectively